UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

                     in PowerShell, replacing `<username>` with the name of the newly-created user
                     3. Run `whoami` after closing and reopening Ubuntu, verifying that it returns your Ubuntu username

+        3. From now on, run commands in the Ubuntu terminal, not PowerShell or Command Prompt

     2. [Install Docker Desktop](https://docs.docker.com/desktop/install/windows-install/){target=_blank}
     with the WSL 2 backend